wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 ### Version 1.1.5 and later

-As of version 1.1.5, the Wayfair plugin's Inventory Synchronization process is fully automated and cannot be started by the Plentymarkets user.
-After completing all earlier steps in this guide, it is important to ensure that the Wayfair plugin is able to perform Inventory Synchronization:

 1. Navigate to [the `Inventory` page](settings_guide.md#inventory-page) in the [Wayfair Market Settings](settings_guide.md) **-- If the `Inventory` page does not exist, do not continue - you must follow [the steps outlined for early versions of the plugin](#version-113-and-earlier)**.

-2. The page may initially display errors, if inventory synchronizations have already been attempted.
-Wait a few minutes while the system initializes.
+    *  The page may initially display errors, if inventory synchronizations have already been attempted.

+    * Visiting the page may cause a new synchronization to start.

+2. Wait a minute while the system updates inventory information.

 3. Review the information displayed on the page.